 - Creating Graphics with GIMP and Inkscape

 - Desktop Publishing with Scribus

-- Exploring the Future with GNOME-shell and Zeitgeist
+- Creating Music with Jokosher

+- Playing to Learn with Educational Programs

-- Getting There Faster with GNOME Do and Docky
+- Getting There Faster with Docky

 - Summary

 IN ADDITION TO THOSE INSTALLED BY DEFAULT, Ubuntu offers a wealth of other applications to help you make the most of your computer.
 Different people use their computers in different ways, and it is for that reason that we wanted to help you discover how to enable your Ubuntu computer to do even more.